Don7888/motion-run/README.md

 any time from the tabs at the top of the play screen; the on-screen Jump/Punch buttons and tap-left/tap-right zones work in either mode.

-## The guided calibration screen
+## The guided setup screen

+Choosing **hold-phone mode** goes straight into the per-move walkthrough described below, since the player keeps the phone in hand the whole time.
+Choosing **camera mode** first walks through two extra stages — driven from the couch with the **Fire TV remote**, not the phone — because the player needs to physically prop the phone up and walk back to their play space before pose detection should react to anything, and reacting to that walk-away (or to the phone being fumbled with) as if it were a real jump or lane change was exactly the bug this setup exists to fix:

+1. **Place your phone** — the TV shows "place your phone under the TV, screen facing you, then step back."
+Pressing **OK on the remote** confirms it's in place.
+Nothing is being detected yet at this point — camera and pose model are loading in the background, but gesture detection stays fully off.
+2. **Get in frame** — the TV shows a silhouette outline and a live status ("Step into frame" / "Move back a little" / "Move a bit closer" / "Move to the center" / "Perfect!
+Hold still…") driven by the phone's pose detection reporting how well-framed the player is — enough of them visible, at a sensible distance, roughly centered.
+Once that holds for about a second the TV moves on automatically; **OK on the remote** also confirms/skips it early at any point, in case the auto-check is being fussy.
+Detection is still off — this stage only checks *whether* the player can be seen well, not looking at what they're doing.
-After choosing a mode, a short "quick setup" walkthrough appears **on the TV** — one move at a time (step/lean left, step/lean right, jump, punch), shown as a big icon + label with a progress dot row.
-The phone (which owns the camera/motion sensors) runs the exact same gesture detection as real gameplay, but routes each detected gesture to the TV as calibration progress instead of as real game input — otherwise a practice jump would prematurely start the run, since the TV starts the game on its first real jump/punch input.
-The phone screen itself just shows "Look at your TV" plus a **Recenter** button (if detection seems off-center), **Skip setup**, and **Start Run** — it's not gated on finishing all four moves, skipping is always fine.
-This split exists because it's a lot easier to follow a walkthrough on the big screen you're already facing than on the phone you're not looking at while moving.
+3. **Per-move calibration** — same as before: one move at a time (step/lean left, step/lean right, jump, punch) shown as a big icon + label with a progress dot row on the TV.
+This is the point gesture detection actually turns on.
+The phone runs the exact same gesture detection as real gameplay, but routes each detected gesture to the TV as calibration progress instead of as real game input — otherwise a practice jump would prematurely start the run, since the TV starts the game on its first real jump/punch input.

+Throughout all of this the phone screen itself just shows a short "look at your TV" hint plus a **Recenter** button (if detection seems off-center), **Skip setup**, and **Start Run** — neither button is gated on finishing every stage, skipping straight to real play is always fine as a manual fallback if the remote isn't behaving as expected on your specific Fire TV model (see the caveat in *What's been tested* below).

+**How the remote reaches the phone:** the TV relays "OK" presses back to the phone over the same WebSocket connection as a `calibration_control` message (`placement_ack` / `moves_ack`), and the phone's `evaluateFraming()` (in `controller.js`) reports framing status back up as `calibration` `framing` events — see the big comment blocks in both `tv/game.js`'s camera setup section and `play/controller.js`'s header for the full message choreography.

 ## Tuning the motion detection